barryclark/jekyll-now/_posts/2022-03-12-canarytoken-fun.md

 "GetSendQuota"
 "ListUsers"
 ```
 That list quite rocks and hey, here's the M$ Windows Fanboy back again.
 This guy used `DescribeRegions` to validate the tokens which is quite tricky.
 Also the `GetSendQuota` attempts looks pretty sneaky to me.
-Since it either is a email spammer who salvaged other accounts or another funky method to trick the AWS API like `sns:publish`.
+Since it either is a email spammer who salvages other accounts or another funky method to trick the AWS API like `sns:publish`.
 Will check this another day.
 The guy from Jakarta (Indionesia) used `ListUsers` - all or nothing right?

 I'll let the canarytoken be scanned for some more days and implement a monitoring alert for my [AWS LoginGuard](https://benjitrapp.github.io/AWS-LoginGuard/) to raise the bar on my alerting capabilities.
 Also I hope that one day someone will trigger one of the other credentials like the k8s config to let me learn fancy ways to validate k8s credentials.

 ### Upgrade

-After running the token for more then 24h in the meantime the Token was Triggered 33 times and some guys from Canada joined the Party.
+After running the token for more then 24h, the Token was Triggered 33 times and some guys from Canada joined the Party.
 The data wasn't cleaned up from the previous requests to make it more comparable.
+Creating a diff felt wrong at the moment.
 Let's dive into the data, and watch out for inline comments.
 If you want to take a look at the data on your own: [Here's the JSON](/assets/posts/canary_token2.json)

 ```bash
 $ jq '.[] | .useragent' canary_token2.json | sort --unique